elaugh9/tracelab.github.io/index.md

 permalink: /
 ---
 # TRACE Lab
-**Trustworthy Artificial IntelligenCE Laboratory · University of Cambridge**
+**TRustworthy Artificial IntelligenCE Laboratory · University of Cambridge**
 **Centre for Human-Inspired Artificial Intelligence · Institute of Technology and Humanity**

 ### About the Lab